 Basiru was sleeping on the floor of a friend's house when we met him in 2008.
 His father, an imam, had kicked him out of the house and stopped paying his tuition because he wanted him to be working to help support the family.
 After graduating from Charles Fowlis Sr. Secondary School, GambiaRising sponsors have supported him to study accounting at the Management Development Institute in Kanifing, where he was a star student and achieved his ACCA degree (the equivalent of an American CPA).
 Now working as an accountant at a foreign Embassy in The Gambia, Basiru has moved back to his family compound and is helping support his grateful father (and mother).
 And he is paying for his younger sister's education!
 To see a video of Basiru talking about his studies at MDI, click here:http://www.youtube.com/watch?v=1kH4buI6svI

 Oumou moved from the chaos of Guinea Conakry to The Gambia where her brother, who had previously emigrated to The Gambia, was putting her through senior secondary school.
 When her brother died in 2008, she could not pay the exam fees to complete 11th grade and was expelled from school.
 Through a GambiaRising sponsor, the fees were paid, she was allowed to take the exams.
-Oumou graduated in June, 2010 from Charles Fowlis Senior Secondary Schooland is now studying marketing at the Gambia Technical and Training Institute in Kanifing.
+Oumou graduated in June, 2010 from Charles Fowlis Senior Secondary Schoolm then studied marketing at the Gambia Technical and Training Institute in Kanifing.
 She is now an independent shopkeeper and businesswoman.
 To see a short early interview with Oumou, click here: http://www.youtube.com/watch?v=PQdPbLcwE44&feature=related